-This was written up in the 15th or 16th century, and is mythology.
+This was written up in the 19th century, and is mythology.
 Three volcanoes are mentioned: Batuwara, Kapi, and Rajabasa.
 (In another translation, Kapi is a god of fire rather than a mountain: reading it like this makes a bit more sense of the text, but means that the eruption came from Batuwara.)
 The last volcano is on Sumatra, at the northern end of the Sunda strait and did not erupt.
 Batuwara is a presumed extinct volcano on Java but it is not clear that this one is actually meant as the story says that the flooding was east of this mountain while the Sunda strait is to its west.
 Kapi is normally assumed to be Krakatau but the story places it on dry land.
 The Sunda Strait consists of pull-apart grabens, 20-40 meters deep and has not been dry land in recent times.
 The story provides many questions!
 Looking at the detail, it describes a tsunami which impacted the northern and eastern area of the Sunda strait, and is attributed to Kapi falling apart.
 No evidence for a major eruption around this time has been found.
 However, it is not described as a major event: it seems to have been observed (by surviving reporters!) from nearby (volcanic eruptions can’t be heard from tens of kilometers away because of the way sound waves bend: people who saw St Helens erupt comment on the total silence).
 This was not a caldera-forming eruption.
 The island ring must therefore have formed much longer ago.

 Part of the story makes sense after the 2018 event.
 It describes a moderate eruption from a volcano (which could have been Krakatau but this link is not stated), which slid into the sea and caused a devastating tsunami.
 A flank collapse, larger than the recent one, could fit the descriptions.
 We can take from this that tsunamis from collapse event are a recurrent, and reported, hazard in the Sunda Strait.